MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/locally-debugging-game-servers-and-integration-with-playfab.md

 - In a Powershell window (as Administrator):
   - Change your working directory to the folder where the toolset was extracted.
   - Run *MockVmAgent.exe*.
 At this point, **MockVmAgent** sets up the http listener, unzips the game asset, and starts the game server in a separate process. **MockVmAgent** then waits for heartbeats from the GSDK integrated with your game server.
-- If the GSDK has been integrated correctly, you will see the **MockVmAgent** print the following outputs:
+- If the GSDK is integrated correctly, **MockVmAgent** prints the following outputs:
   - `CurrentGameState - Initializing` (this is optional and may not show up if your game server directly calls `GSDK::ReadyForPlayers` and does not call `GSDK::Start`)
   - `CurrentGameState - StandingBy`
   - `CurrentGameState - Active`